Those naughty Scalenes

 (3) Quick Self-Tests to Tell if You have Trigger Points in Your Scalenes:

-Using a stretching strap or jump rope, step on one section of the rope and hold the other end with your hand so that the rope is taut (as Shown).
-You should feel a gentle pull on your shoulder down toward the floor.
 Now, tilt your head toward the opposite shoulder, as you did in the Lateral Flexion test.
 Gently rest your opposite hand on the top of your head and stretch gently down toward the shoulder a little further.
 Hold this stretch for 20 seconds to tolerance.
 Repeat 3 times and alternate to the other side.
 Perpetuating Factors: One of the major perpetuating factors that causes trigger points to return in the Scalenes is improper breathing, which we will be covering in upcoming issues.
 So keep up your reading … and your self-care, of course! |